gearsdigital/reporter-for-kirby/README.md

 ### Customizing the Form

-The custom blueprint will override the default blueprint excluding the `title` which is, apart from translations, _not_ configurable.
+The custom blueprint will override the default blueprint, excluding the `title` which is, apart from translations, _not_ configurable.
 You can fully customize the Form by using [blueprint fields](https://getkirby.com/docs/guide/blueprints/fields).

-Create a file named `reporter.yml` and save it to `/site/blueprints/reporter/reporter.yml`
+To customize the form create a file named `reporter.yml` and save it to `/site/blueprints/reporter/reporter.yml`

 ```yml
 reporter: